Updated: Oct. 8, 5:43 PM EST

 Philadelphia 76ers: Giannis Antetokounmpo for Ben Simmons swap?

 - Let’s get crazy.
 Real crazy.
 Recent reports suggest that Philadelphia wants to hang on to both Simmons and Joel Embiid.
 We’re not 100% confident that this is the case following a disastrous 2019-20 season for Philadelphia and the firing of Brett Brown.
+Whether the hiring of Doc Rivers as the Sixers new head coach changes the dynamics here remains to be seen.

 - If the Sixers were to move one of the two All-Stars, the embattled Simmons makes more sense than his counterpart.
 He’d bring back much more in return given Embiid’s injury history.